AriFordsham/GHCWiki/trac-plugins.md

-# Trac Plugins
+# Trac plugins

-Since version 0.9, Trac supports [ plugins](http://trac.edgewall.org/intertrac/PluginList) that extend the built-in functionality.
-The plugin functionality is based on the [ component architecture](http://trac.edgewall.org/intertrac/TracDev/ComponentArchitecture).
+From version 0.9 onwards, Trac is extensible with [ plugins](http://trac.edgewall.org/intertrac/PluginList).
+Plugin functionality is based on the [ component architecture](http://trac.edgewall.org/intertrac/TracDev/ComponentArchitecture), with peculiarities described in the \[TracDev/PluginDevelopment plugin development\] page.

+## Plugin discovery

+From the user's point of view, a plugin is either a standalone .py file or an .egg package.
+Trac looks for plugins in the global shared plugins directory (see [Global Configuration](trac-ini#global-configuration)) and in the `plugins` directory of the local [TracEnvironment](trac-environment).
+Components defined in globally-installed plugins should be explicitly enabled in the [ \[components\] ](trac-ini#) section of the trac.ini file.

-## Requirements
+## Requirements for Trac eggs

-To use egg based plugins in Trac, you need to have [ setuptools](http://peak.telecommunity.com/DevCenter/setuptools) (version 0.6) installed.
+To use egg-based plugins in Trac, you need to have [ setuptools](http://peak.telecommunity.com/DevCenter/setuptools) (version 0.6) installed.

 To install `setuptools`, download the bootstrap module [ ez_setup.py](http://peak.telecommunity.com/dist/ez_setup.py) and execute it as follows: